vertueux/smov/documentation/test_demos.md

 # Test demos

-To make sure you've installed and configured everything correctly, you can see how to run everything normally, and try out a basic demo of a State package (the `forward_motion` package).
+To make sure you've installed and configured everything correctly, you can see how to run everything normally, and try out a basic demo of a State package (the `walking_gait` package).

 > **Note**: If you want to try out other demos, you can clone them from [this repository](https://github.com/vertueux/smov_demos).